MERLIN-QFT/MERLIN-1.6.00/README.md

 ## Abstract

-We show how a large class of Feynman integrals can be efficiently reduced to master integrals by suitable covariant differentiation of the latter.
-The connections required for the covariant derivatives are constructed only once for a given topology and can then be applied to any configuration of internal propagator masses.
+We show how a large class of Feynman integrals can be efficiently reduced to master integrals by suitable covariant differentiation on the vector space dual to the one spanned by the master integrals.
+The connections needed in the covariant derivatives have to be built only once for a given topology and then apply to any configuration of internal propagator masses.

 This algorithm is implemented in the Mathematica code MERLIN (Method for Reduction of Loop Integrals).